programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 {% include figure.html src="../images/GUI.png" caption="GUI of Ian Milligan's Computer" %}

-Command-line interfaces, have advantages for computer users who need more precision in their work -- such as digital historians.
+Command-line interfaces have advantages for computer users who need more precision in their work -- such as digital historians.
 They allow for more detail when running some programs, as you can add modifiers to specify *exactly* how you want your program to run.
 Furthermore, they can be easily automated through [scripts](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/chap_01.html), which are essentially recipes of text-based commands.

 There are two main command-line interfaces, or 'shells,' that many digital historians use.
 On OS X or many Linux installations, the shell is known as `bash`, or the 'Bourne-again shell.'
 For users on Windows-based systems, the command-line interface is by default `MS-DOS-based`, which uses different commands and [syntax](http://en.wikipedia.org/wiki/Syntax), but can often achieve similar tasks.
 This tutorial provides a basic introduction to the `bash` terminal, and Windows users can follow along by installing popular shells such as [Cygwin](https://www.cygwin.com/) or Git Bash (see below).